 - What can you see in Israel in 3 days?

 |Attractions||$500 (includes guides)|

 The above estimate is in American Dollars, so please use xe.com to find out the average costs in your home country.

 There is a wide variety of accommodation options throughout Israel; hotels, hostels, guest houses and even some resorts.
-Prices differ across the spectrum however for the purpose of this article I have used the average price of a mid-range hotel as for my estimate which comes to X per day.
+Prices differ across the spectrum.
+For the purpose of this article, I have used the average price of a mid-range hotel as my estimate, which comes to about $175 per night.